geluso/react-router-dom-intro/README.md

 ```

 # Creating Routes
-React Router uses three of it's own components to define how URLs are mapped
+React Router uses three of it's own components to define how URLs are routed
-to components, and to create links to those URLs.
+to components, and to create links to those routes.
 Let's look at each of the
 three in summary:

 * **<Router>** - this component is a container component that all the other
   React Router components must be wrapped inside of.
 * **<Route>** - this component creates a definition routing one URL to a
   component.
 This component has two attributes:
   * **path** - defines the URL path that leads to the component.
+If someone
+    types in the URL defined here then the site will display the component as
+    the content of the page.
-  * **component** - a reference to the component to show when someone navigates
+  * **component** - a reference to the component to show as content when
-    to the URL.
+    someone navigates to the URL.
-* **<Link>** - This component acts like a regular `<a>` tag but integrates
+* **<Link>** - This component creates `<a>` tags and automatically integrates
-  users clicking the links with modern HTML5 browser history mechanics.
+  modern HTML5 browser history mechanics for the Single Page Application.
+It
+  has one attribute:
-  * **to** - this attribute of the `<Link>` component defines what path to
+  * **to** - this attribute defines what path to navigate to.
-    navigate to.

 Here's what the components all look like together.
 The `<Router>` component is
 wrapped around everything.
 There's a `<nav>` section that contains several
-`<Link>` components to the different pages.
-After the `<nav>` section the
+`<Link>` components that link to the different pages.
+After the `<nav>` section
-`<Route>` components define how the URL paths are actually associated with each
+the `<Route>` components define how the URL paths are actually associated with
-component.
+each component.

 **app.js**
 ```